ohaal/murmur-failover-daemon/README.md

 murmur-failover-daemon
 ======================

-A simple hack utilizing DNS for automatic failover when a Murmur server dies
+A simple hack utilizing DNS for automatic failover when a Murmur server dies, enabling simple and high availability murmur server hosting with the use of two servers.

 ## Requirements